Nicki Minaj’s Twitter Giveaway Overshadows Ex Meek Mill’s Birthday

 While Nicki Minaj is working on her highly-anticipated new album – in between paying off student debts of her Twitter fans – her ex Meek Mill dropped three new tracks for his 30th birthday over the weekend, according to Hip Hop DX.

-In one of his new tracks – “$lay” – Meek Mill seemingly makes a references to his ex-girlfriend.
-Ever since their split, Mill and Nicki Minaj have feuded and engaged in a war of words, but the 30-year-old rapper may have just hinted that the former couple are spending time together.
+In one of his new tracks – “$lay” – Meek Mill seemingly makes a reference to his ex-girlfriend.
+Ever since their split, Mill and Nicki Minaj have feuded and engaged in a war of words, but the 30-year-old rapper may have just hinted that the former couple is spending time together.

 #NickiBBMAs pic.twitter.com/PUL1Mery1h